seek-oss/crackle/README.md

 ## Side-effects

 Crackle updates the [`sideEffects` flag][se flag] if needed.
-If an entry point has side-effects (as defined via `package.json`'s `"sideEffects"` key), Crackle will update the `"sideEffects"` key so it also matches the output path in `dist`.
+If an entry point has side-effects (as defined via `package.json`'s `"sideEffects"` key), Crackle will update the `"sideEffects"` key to match the output path in `dist`.

 [se flag]: https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free